shivam-maharshi/hckn-resrch/README.md

 ### The service currently supports:
 1. Memcached
 2. Redis
-3. File persistence - Asnychronous for high performance.
+3. File persistence - Asnychronous for high performance using PThreads

 ## Usage